maratai/crashhawk-cyberdeck/build_guide.md

 about $35 USD.
 The touchpad works fine for a lightweight mouse substitute.
 But I'm sure you have your own favorites!

+# Cost

 Without battery or case, this is a build costing a bit north of $100 USD not including shipping and/or tax; with battery, closer to $150 USD.
 If you skip the smol keyboard and already have some USB-A or Bluetooth keyboard lying around etc, you may need to spend less.

+# WIP - thoughts toward a case design and build

 I'm making the case with random Davey Board, bookbindin, leatherworking I have lying around.
 There are probably better 3D printed case